 NY Car Insurance Follows the Car

-The Car’s Property Damage Liability will Pay for Your Losses
+The Car's Property Damage Liability Will Pay for Your Losses

-If your crash was caused by someone in a borrowed car, the vehicle’s property damage liability insurance should cover the damage to your vehicle.
-Additionally, the liability policy for the car should cover your other losses, including for bodily injury.
+If your crash was caused by someone in a borrowed car, the vehicle's property damage liability insurance should cover the damage to your vehicle.
+Additionally, the liability policy for the car should cover your other losses, including bodily injury.

 New York Operates on a “No-Fault” Insurance System

 As a driver in New York, you are required by law to carry not only property damage liability coverage but also personal injury protection (PIP) insurance.
-In a no-fault insurance system, injured parties typically file claims with the insurer who covered the vehicle they were in at the time.
+In a no-fault insurance system, injured parties typically file claims with the insurer that covered the vehicle they were in at the time.

-This means you will file a no-fault application with your own coverage, or your vehicle’s coverage and not typically with the vehicle that caused the accident.
+This means you will file a no-fault application with your own coverage, or your vehicle's coverage, and not typically with the vehicle that caused the accident.
 However, if you were a pedestrian or bicyclist, you would file a no-fault application with the vehicle that struck you.
-If you were in a borrowed car at the time of the crash, your PIP or No-Fault coverage would come from the car you were in.
+If you were in a borrowed car at the time of the crash, your PIP or no-fault coverage would come from the car you were in.

 Can PIP Insurance Cover Other Drivers?